Nuclear power in Spain: Current situation

-Spain has a total of 10 nuclear installations within their mainland, among which are six stations, which are a total of eight nuclear units: Almaraz I and II, Ascó I and II, Cofrents, Trillo, Vandellós I and II.
+Spain has a total of 10 nuclear installations within their mainland, among which are six stations, which are a total of eight nuclear units: Almaraz I and II, Ascó I and II, Cofrents, Trillo, and Vandellós I and II.
 The José Cabrera, better known as Zorita, ceased operations on 30 April 2006.
 So did Santa Maria de Garoña in 2012.
 On the other hand, Vandellós I is being dismantled.

-Spain also possesses a nuclear fuel factory in Salamanca (Juzbado) and a storage facility for radioactive waste, low and intermediate level in Córdoba (El Cabril).
+Spain also possesses a nuclear fuel factory in Salamanca (Juzbado) and a storage facility for radioactive waste at low and intermediate level in Córdoba (El Cabril).

-In 2018, Teresa Ribera signed an agreement with Endesa, Iberdrola and Naturgy, which postponed the decommission of all Spanish nuclear power plants from 2028 to 2035.
+In 2018, Teresa Ribera signed an agreement with Endesa, Iberdrola and Naturgy, which postponed the decommissioning of all Spanish nuclear power plants from 2028 to 2035.

+In August 2026, the Spanish Government authorised an extension of the Almaraz nuclear power plant's operational licence until 8 June 2030, published in the Official State Gazette.
+Unit I received a 31-month extension beyond its originally scheduled 2027 closure, and Unit II a 19-month extension beyond its 2028 deadline.
+The Nuclear Safety Council (CSN) had issued a favourable report on 16 July 2026, following a formal request submitted by the plant's co-owners (Iberdrola, Endesa and Naturgy) in October 2025.
+The overall nuclear phase-out schedule remains set for 2035.
+The Almaraz extension brings both units broadly in line with the scheduled closure dates of Spain's other operating reactors.
+Under the 2018 agreement signed by Minister Teresa Ribera with the plant operators, the remaining active reactors are scheduled for progressive closure through 2035: Ascó I and Cofrentes in 2030, Vandellós II and Ascó II in 2031, and Trillo (Spain's newest reactor) in 2035.